antoniocasero/ACPReminder/README.md

 ```
 [localNotifications checkIfLocalNotificationHasBeenTriggered];
 ```
- It will check if we have any local notification scheduled, if the notification has not been triggered, it will be reset.
+ It will check if we have any local notification scheduled, if the notification has not been triggered, it will reset it.

 ### Configuration